Loading…

 For Australian users with mixed-accent or multilingual content (which is most of the country), AssemblyAI and Whisper-based pipelines tend to outperform older incumbents.
 For multilingual content workflows, see AI for translation and localisation — many teams run transcription and translation as a single pipeline.

 Privacy obligations apply to recordings of identifiable people.
-Map data flows, keep retention deliberate, and use vendors with appropriate residency and DPA terms.
-For implementation guidance, see AI implementation consulting in Melbourne.
+Map data flows, keep retention deliberate, and use vendors with appropriate residency and DPA terms — the same discipline that underpins AI compliance monitoring more broadly.
+Firms doing discovery work will find the review patterns familiar from AI contract review and analysis.
+For implementation guidance from a Melbourne-based AI tech studio, see AI implementation consulting in Melbourne.

 FAQ